lucyfer3k/wan-monitor-worker/README.md

 1. Configurate your environment within config.ini
 2. Run setup-env.sh
 3. docker-compose up
-4. After Grafana is up and running run ./grafana/add-datasource.sh script
+4. After Grafana is up and running:
+  a) Add datasource script ./grafana/add-datasource.sh
+  b) Add dashboard script ./grafana/add-dashboard.sh
 5. Go to http://localhost:3000 and login to Grafana using your username & password (default admin:password123)
-6. Add dashboard basing on flux queries from grafana.d of this project
+6. Go to Dashboards -> Manage -> WAN Monitoring

 Based on images: